-The City's growth trajectory suddenly changed in the 1970s.
-Two factors contributing to this change were the completion of IH-35, which brought Round Rock within commuting distance of Austin, and the City's securing of a water supply capable of serving the additional residents.
+The city's growth trajectory suddenly changed in the 1970s.
+Two factors contributing to this change were the completion of IH-35, which brought Round Rock within commuting distance of Austin, and the city securing a water supply capable of serving the additional residents.